Materials-Consortia/OPTIMADE/optimade.rst

 elements
 ~~~~~~~~

-- **Description**: Symbols of the different elements present in the structure.
+- **Description**: The chemical symbols of the different elements present in the structure.
 - **Type**: list of strings.
 - **Requirements/Conventions**: